 Every year we offer a study abroad option for our students.
 Recent trips have taken students to Quito, Ecuador; Vienna, Austria; and China for two- to three-week stays.
-Read our Guatemala and Vienna brochures to learn more about our upcoming 2013 trips.
+Read our Guatemala and Vienna brochures to learn more about our 2013 trips.

 Become a teacher who is globally engaged through cross-cultural learning experiences.

 Emerging classroom technologies can be used to facilitate powerful learning in the classroom.
 The Master of Arts in Teaching program infuses and models classroom technology throughout the program.

 In keeping pace with technological advances in the classroom, all incoming students to the MAT program in Oregon now receive an Apple iPad 2 as part of their tuition.
 Read more details about this development here.

 Integrity and Values

 We believe that becoming a teacher is about more than simply acquiring the skills and knowledge to teach.
 We view becoming a teacher as a journey of transformation, radically changing the mental and spiritual facets of ourselves.
 The Master of Arts in Teaching faculty and staff strive to walk beside each candidate in this transforming journey, providing support, pointing the way, and sometimes asking the hard questions that can catalyze critical moments of growth.
 Our faculty and staff strive to guide candidates in Jesus' spirit of gentleness and persistence.

 Graduate Admissions Counselor